Go Home Dinosaurs!

 Go Home Dinosaurs! is a tower defense video game developed and published by Fire Hose Games.
 It was released on March 14, 2013, for Windows and May 9, 2013, for iPad.
 The game focuses on a group of gophers working to protect their barbecue party after it gets crashed by a horde of dinosaurs.

 Gameplay

 Go Home Dinosaurs! is divided into three locations containing 20 levels each.
-The main objective is to control a young gopher, who throws rocks at any dinosaurs within range.
-The players can earn up to three steaks per level, but each time a dinosaur reaches the barbecue, they blow up sticks of dynamite near it, causing a loss of one steak; the player will lose the level if all three steaks are lost.
+The main objective is to control a young gopher, who throws rocks at any dinosaurs within range to prevent them from reaching a grill with three steaks at the end of the path.
+If a dinosaur reaches the grill, they will blow up sticks of dynamite near it, causing a loss of one steak; the player will lose the level if all three steaks are lost.
 Additional defenses can be added via cards, which are usable by collecting enough coconuts from palm trees that randomly spawn throughout the board.
 By completing levels, the player will earn coins, which can be used to purchase power-up cards and costumes for the main gopher to use.